 - Choosing a lease or PPA without understanding the terms: Read the escalator clause — some agreements increase your payments by 2–3% per year.

 - Oversizing the system: If your utility doesn't offer full retail net metering, excess production above your usage may be credited at a lower rate.
-Size your system to your actual usage.
+Size your system to your actual usage — our net metering calculator shows exactly what that costs you.

 - Not asking about permits and interconnection: A reputable installer handles all permits and utility interconnection.
 Ask upfront how long this process takes — it can add weeks to the timeline.